pimsarita/game-fork/README.md

 > Please be aware of a [possible scam in regards to Delaford](https://github.com/delaford/game#possible-scam-notice) that promises money for testing or similar action.

-## Contributing
+## For contributors

-Please check out our [CONTRIBUTING.md](https://github.com/Delaford/game/blob/master/.github/CONTRIBUTING.md) guide on how you can actively participate in the development of this medieval game.
+Please check out for our [CONTRIBUTING.md](https://github.com/Delaford/game/blob/master/.github/CONTRIBUTING.md) guide on how you can actively participate in the development of this medieval game.
 It's pretty easy and fun!

 ## Systems and Engines